 Combination Treatments for Alzheimer’s

 According to the initial studies, aducanumab does nothing to alleviate other Alzheimer’s symptoms like mood swings.
 Additional research is also needed to ensure the drug is safe enough for general use.
-Until that time, seniors with Alzheimer’s should continue to work with specialists trained in Lincoln Alzheimer’s care and learn more about their other treatment options.
+Until that time, seniors with Alzheimer’s should continue to work with specialists trained in Roseville Alzheimer’s care and learn more about their other treatment options.
 These seniors must also attempt to stay as healthy as possible to put themselves in the best position to combat this disease and its symptoms.